StephenBuchinskiy/cs408-m4.2/README.md

-# web-dev-starter
+# M4.2 Lab

-This is a starter project for web development with no frameworks and minimal dependencies.
-It is intended to be a starting point for web development projects that are written in plain HTML, CSS, and JavaScript.
+This is a simple html and css project for web development that focuses on improving css skills.
+The main focus of this lab is css styles.

 ## Getting Started